ermongroup/adaptive_hashing/README.md

 ### Cryptominisat
-An executable of [Cryptominisat](https://github.com/msoos/cryptominisat) (version 5) should be in the same directory as `f2.py` or otherwise it should be specified in command line via the '--cmsat-exe' option.
+An executable of [Cryptominisat](https://github.com/msoos/cryptominisat) should be in the same directory as `f2.py` or otherwise it should be specified in command line via the '--cmsat-exe' option.
+If the major version number is not 5 it should be specified with the '--cmsat-version' option.

+The Cryptominisat should be compiled with Gaussian Elimination support and preferably with the large memory model.
+Thus the options `-DLARGEMEM=1 -DUSE_GAUSS=1` should be added to the `cmake` build command.

 ### SharpSAT
 An executable of [sharpSAT](https://github.com/marcthurley/sharpSAT)